-Susan Fitzpatrick was appointed Interim Chief Executive Officer of Ontario Health in April 2019, and is responsible for the start-up of the new agency.
-Overseeing one of the largest mergers in recent health history, Ontario health will bring together 20 agencies, $30 billion in funding, and over 12, 000 employees.
-She will draw on her background in health care and extensive network of relationships to ensure a seamless patient experience throughout this transition phase.
+Mike Nader was appointed as the Chief Transformation Officer at Ontario Health in September 2019.
+He is involved in overseeing one of the largest mergers in recent health history, Ontario health will bring together 20 agencies, $30 billion in funding, and over 12, 000 employees.

 Teresa Chan is an associate professor at McMaster University.
 Currently, she is the Assistant Dean, Program for Faculty Development in the Faculty of Health Sciences at McMaster.
 She is also the Director of the RCPSC Clinician Educator Area of Focused Competency Diploma program, and the Competency Committee Co-Director for the RCPSC emergency medicine residency program.
 Additionally, she serves as the Social Media Lead for the McMaster Department of Medicine.